HSLdevcom/transitlog-cancellation-sink/README.md

 ## Description

-Application for inserting various events related to trips to PostgreSQL.
+Application for inserting trip cancellations to PostgreSQL.
-These events are f.ex trip cancellations, service alerts, etc.

 ## Setup: